mleue/oxford-deep-nlp-2017-solutions/practical-2/README.md

 * adam showed the best performance, however standard sgd was basically the same
 * at first I thought it might be worth trying adagrad that might train better by being able to apply higher gradients into the word embeddings but it didn't turn out to be all that different to adam or sgd

-7. graph is in the notebook
+7. graph is at the end of the notebook
+* it seems like the weight embeddings for many of the labels that we failed to learn are lumped close together and also very close to the graph origin
+* this indicates that we haven't really learned much about them and therefore fail to predict them

 ## some insights